hornfan24/gh-actions-course/README.md

 # gh-actions-course
 Repository containing all examples and notes for GitHub Actions.
-This has been edited
+This has been edited.
+Edited for 09-functions lesson